izzy-baulk/EPQ-artefact/essay.md

 <img width="1097" alt="Screenshot 2023-04-14 at 15 05 14" src="https://user-images.githubusercontent.com/79797035/232069943-556100f6-b308-4a20-86eb-b03738228736.png">
 <img width="785" alt="Screenshot 2023-04-14 at 15 05 35" src="https://user-images.githubusercontent.com/79797035/232069960-b6f83e2a-3a60-4735-bb2f-2f4aefb41222.png">

+#### Usefulness

+To test the extent to which my program aided in a teaching scenario, I arranged to lead a physics enrichment session at school where I taught Year 12 students about the Compton scattering effect using my program.
+I then got feedback using a survey I distributed at the end of the session, the results of which were the following:

 ## V. Skill Development